nautobot/nautobot-app-ssot/docs/admin/uninstall.md

 # Uninstall the App from Nautobot

-Here you will find any steps necessary to cleanly remove the App from your Nautobot environment.
+Here you will find any steps necessary to cleanly remove the app from your Nautobot environment.

 ## Uninstall Guide